scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

 recompiling the child class for checking safe overriding.

 Initialization is no exception in this respect.
-The initialization of an object essentially invovles close interaction between subclass and superclass.
+The initialization of an object essentially involves close interaction between subclass and superclass.
 If the superclass is defined in another project, the crossing of project boundary cannot be avoided for soundness of the analysis.